-MEDIA RELEASE - October 31, 2016
+MEDIA RELEASE - November 3, 2016

-Victoria Serves up VIP Welcome for ex-SAS Amputee's 10,000km Charity Ride to Support Injured Veterans
+Ex-SAS Amputee Reaches NSW on Final Legs of his 10,000km Charity Ride to Support Injured Veterans

-One-legged Vietnam veteran Laurie 'Truck' Sams SC has arrived in Melbourne on the final stages of an epic six-month, 10,000km bike ride from Hanoi to Sydney to raise awareness of veteran suicide and post-traumatic stress disorder.
+One-legged Vietnam veteran Laurie 'Truck' Sams SC crossed the Murray River into NSW today on the final stages of an epic six-month, 10,000km bike ride from Hanoi to Sydney to raise awareness of veteran suicide and post-traumatic stress disorder.

-Since crossing the border from South Australia a week ago the 67-year-old former Special Air Service warrant officer and his support team have been welcomed by a range of RSL and council-organised events that will continue to the New South Wales border and beyond.
+Since crossing the border from South Australia a fortnight ago the 67-year-old former Special Air Service warrant officer has taken part in a range of RSL and council-organised events to publicise the need for more government action for trauma-related injury.

 "The response is amazing.
-Everyone seems to be aware of the damage PTSD is inflicting on our troops and veterans, and they're coming out in droves to wish me well," he said on his arrival in Melbourne from Rye.
+Everyone seems to be aware of the damage PTSD is inflicting on our troops and veterans, and they're coming out in droves to wish me well," he said on crossing the border from Wodonga today.

-Truck lost his left leg below the knee in a parachute accident in 1995 and suffers PTSD as a result of his experiences in five-man, deep penetration SAS patrols at the height of the Vietnam War.
+Truck lost his left leg below the knee in a parachute accident in 1995 and suffers PTSD from operating in five-man, deep penetration SAS patrols in Vietnam in 1969-70.
 He was awarded a Star of Courage for saving the life of his student parachutist in the accident that cost him his left leg.